Googles and Yahoos new email marketing standards center on domain-based...

 Less spam: Google & Yahoo enforce email marketing standards

-Since February 2024, Google and Yahoo have been implementing email marketing standards to combat spam and enhance inbox security.
+In February 2024, Google and Yahoo implemented email marketing standards to combat spam and enhance inbox security.
 Bulk senders must now authenticate their domain, enable easy unsubscription, and adhere to a spam threshold.

 Every day, over 150 billion spam emails flood inboxes, alongside a comparable number of legitimate messages.
 This poses a concern for email providers, especially with the surge in spoofing, in which scammers masquerade as trusted entities.
-To address these issues and promote a safer email environment, industry leaders Google and Yahoo are taking proactive steps to safeguard their users’ inboxes from the onslaught of spam and fraudulent emails that contain malware or ransomware.
+Industry leaders Google and Yahoo have taken proactive steps to safeguard their users’ inboxes from the onslaught of spam and fraudulent emails that contain malware or ransomware.

 Although the protocol primarily applies to bulk email senders who send over 5,000 emails daily, you should adhere to these standards, irrespective of your list size or send volume.
-By aligning with these new standards, you can future-proof your email strategy, maintain (or even boost) your deliverability rates, and uphold trust with your audience and email provider alike.
+Meeting these new standards will future-proof your email strategy, maintain (or improve) your deliverability, and build trust with your audience and email provider.

 Recommended article